connellw/ConnellsBlog/_drafts/ddd-building-blocks.md

 }
 ```

 C# record types are quite a good fit for Value Objects, but [they're not perfect](https://enterprisecraftsmanship.com/posts/csharp-records-value-objects/).
-Perhaps in simple domains you won't need the `ValueObject` base class.
+Perhaps in simple domains you could get away with using these instead.

 ## Entities

 Other domain objects may have all the exact same values but would still not be considered equal.
-A `Hair` object may have the exact same colour, length, curliness, but it is not the same instance.
 In practice, Entities have an `Id` property to identify them as unique from other entities.

 Entities are mutable -- we can change their state.
-Therefore, Entities have a history, which we can represent through Domain Events.
+Therefore, they have a history, which we can represent through Domain Events.

 ```c#
 public class Hair : Entity